 No. And this needs to be stated clearly because the SERP for “cashstark com airtel” is filled with articles that blur this line — sometimes deliberately.

-Airtel (Bharti Airtel Ltd.) is one of India’s largest telecom operators, regulated by the Telecom Regulatory Authority of India (TRAI).
-All official Airtel offers, cashback promotions, referral bonuses, and reward programs operate exclusively through:
+Airtel (Bharti Airtel Ltd.) is one of the major telecom providers in India and under the control of the Telecom Regulatory Authority of India (TRAI).
+Any real Airtel deals such as cashback, referral incentives and loyalty schemes are available only through:

 • The Airtel Thanks App (available on Google Play and App Store)